Human Centric General Physical Intelligence for Agile Manufacturing Automation: Introduction

+Moreover, a successful general–purpose model that facilitates robust reasoning and action generation in dynamic environments should incorporate main features including semantic understanding (from VLAs), physical sensation (from haptic interfaces) and predictive foresight (from world models).
+The convergence of these three pillars allows GPI to be intuitively guided through voice, haptic and reflexes instructions thereby fulfilling the core requirement for effective human–robot co-existence in agile manufacturing settings.

+Overall, GPI aims to move beyond domain–specific learning by promoting a generalist model that integrates perception, reasoning and action while remaining physically grounded in real environmental conditions.
+Such adaptability is essential to realize human-centric doctrine of Industry 5.0 and motivates the research directions that are explored in this survey paper.
+Thence, this paper (Figure~\ref{prime}) addresses following research questions:

+\begin{itemize} \itemsep{0.2em} \item To what extent existing VLA foundation models are technically viable to deliver GPI in agile manufacturing context especially for contact-rich interaction tasks?. \item What data foundations, multimodal fusion mechanisms and hierarchical control architectures are required to turn VLA models into physically grounded and safety-aware GPI systems?. \item How do different instantiations of GPI architecture built on top of existing VLA models including Gato-GPI, RT2-GPI, PaLM-E-GPI, OpenVLA-GPI could offer trade off on success rate, generalization, pose accuracy and task-level cycle time in a representative industrial benchmarks i.e., nult-bolt assembly and timber-cassette construction? \end{itemize}

-The industrial shift toward human-centric and adaptive manufacturing necessitates robotic systems with intelligent physical behavior, a need directly addressed by GPI.
-This survey provides a comprehensive perspective on the role of GPI in agile manufacturing by highlighting its potential to enable robotic systems that can flexibly collaborate with humans, adapt to complex environments, and perform wide range of shop floor tasks with human-like competence and intelligence.
-The rest of the paper is organized as follows; Section \ref{section2} systematically reviews foundational models that form the backbone of GPI as classified into five thematic keystones.
-Section \ref{section3} introduces the GPI framework and its core components to validate its design through an ablation study that quantifies the impact of each component on system performance.
-Section \ref{section4} concludes by discussing practical challenges of real-world GPI deployment and proposes future research directions for agile manufacturing.
-Seminal contributions of this meta-survey work are graphically summarized in Figure \ref{prime}.
+The rest of the paper is organized as; \ref{section2} systematically reviews the foundational models underlying GPI and classifies them into six thematic keystones.
+Section \ref{section3} presents proposed GPI framework and validates its design through an ablation study that quantifies the contribution of each component to overall system performance.
+Section \ref{section4} discusses the practical challenges of real-world GPI deployment and outlines future research directions.
+Finally, section \ref{section5} concludes this paper by summarizing the main findings and highlighting prospective avenues for industrial adoption.